 The waiver by either Party of any breach of any term, covenant or condition contained in this Agreement, or any default in the performance of any obligations under this Agreement, shall not be deemed to be a waiver of any other breach or default of the same or any other term, covenant, condition or obligation.
 Nor shall any waiver of any incident of breach or default constitute a continuing waiver of the same.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

 This Agreement shall be interpreted under the laws of the State of California.
 This Agreement and the obligations of the Parties are subject to all valid laws, orders, rules, and regulations of authorities (or the successors of those authorities) having jurisdiction over this Agreement or the Parties’ actions thereunder.

 This Agreement shall at all times be subject to any changes or modifications the CPUC may direct from time to time in the exercise of its jurisdiction.
-Such changes or modifications may be to this Agreement or to PG&E's applicable tariff schedules and rules.
+Such changes or modifications may be made to this Agreement or to PG&E's applicable tariff schedules and rules.
 This Agreement in all respects shall be and remains subject to PG&E's gas Rules in effect during the term of this Agreement, as they may change from time to time.

 Complaints against the utility arising out of this Agreement shall be enforced only under the provisions of Section 1702 of the Public Utilities Code.
 Each Party shall be entitled to recover reasonable costs, including attorney fees, to collect payment for services performed or other amounts due and owing under this Agreement.